School Choice, is it Heaven or is it Hell?

 Please note that ECE is tuition based at all Denver public schools, and Kindergarten is free for the first half of the day (the second half is optional and tuition based as well.

-As for Stapleton Middle Schools, a boundary is shared with Park Hill and the school options in the area are:
+As for Central Park (formerly Stapleton) Middle Schools, a boundary is shared with Park Hill and the school options in the area are:

 Once your child is ready for High School, it gets a little easier.
-For Stapleton, Northfield High School is the assigned school for 9th and 10th grades next year and George Washington High School is the assigned school for 11th and 12th grades, but again, the School Choice process is still an option if you decide that these schools aren’t for you.
+For Central Park (formerly Stapleton), Northfield High School is the assigned school for 9th and 10th grades next year and George Washington High School is the assigned school for 11th and 12th grades, but again, the School Choice process is still an option if you decide that these schools aren’t for you.

 The other high schools around the hood are:

-There you have it, the School Choice hell that is our wonderful privilege in Denver (and more so in Stapleton).
+There you have it, the School Choice hell that is our wonderful privilege in Denver (and more so in Central Park (formerly Stapleton)).

 Remember, the deadline for 1st round enrollment is January 29th.
 If you are new to Denver Public Schools, you also have to Pre-Enroll your child which shares the same deadline of January 29th.